 B.2.2.
-Description of the process for assessing the fit and proper requirements of management and central functions
+Description of the Process for Assessing the Fit and Proper Requirements of Management and Central Functions

-Upon nomination to the Board, officer role or central function, a thorough assessment is made of their reputation, experience, and qualifications to ensure suitability for the proposed role.
+Upon nomination to the role requiring a fit and proper assessment, a thorough assessment is made of their reputation, experience, and qualifications to ensure suitability for the proposed role.
 Potential conflicts of interest are evaluated.
 Once this assessment is completed, it is presented to the Board and recorded in the minutes of the Board meeting.